 Some wineries in the area are reporting up to 100% of their vines were damaged.
 It will be a while before they know how much damage the vines actually sustained, but they it’s going to be severe.
 This will undoubtedly mean lower yields in Finger Lakes wineries this year.

 There’s been a lot going on in the world of wine, beer, and spirits lately!
-Here’s what we’re reading this week:
+Here’s what we’re reading in home winemaking news this week:

 Since you’re reading this blog, you probably already make homemade wine.
 This machine, which makes one bottle of wine at a time, isn’t aimed at us.
 But although it is a ridiculous idea, I’d love to try some wine made from it just out of curiosity.
 I think it would be a miracle if I enjoyed it.
 Make Wine at Home with the Miracle Machine